Italy to ban naked short-selling on stocks

-MILAN Italy became the first euro zone country to announce a ban on naked short-selling on stocks, in a bid to reduce market volatility due to the worsening euro zone debt crisis.
+MILAN Italy announced a ban on naked short-selling of stocks on Friday, in a bid to reduce market volatility due to the worsening euro zone debt crisis.

 Market regulator Consob said on Friday it would ban naked short-selling on the whole regulated stock market from midnight, December 1, in a bid to reduce market volatility due to the worsening euro zone debt crisis.